smartupdev/smartup-dapp-ui/rs.md

 a.
 Sold all CT => go to stage 2
 b.
 Period end but not ct were sold => go to dissolve market
 ## Stage 2 - Exchange CT
 Period: N/A
 Admin: Who has AT.
 If no one, creator
 Activity:
-- Buy/Sell CT: 1% TX$ (See transaction)
+- Buy/Sell CT: (phase2) 1% TX$ (See transaction)
 - Discussion
 - Proposal (See above)
 - Flag (See above)
 ## Dissolve Market
+0. Situation to dissolve market
+  \- Within buy CT period, CT not sold out
+  \- Flag and success(after all appeal)
 1. Lock market
   \- No sell/buy
   \- No post/reply
   \- All proposal stop, no one can withdraw money
-2. Send back all market sut to member: Only member can trigger, he/she can get addition sut as gas
+2. One member acknowledgement and pay gas to confirm.
+In return, can get sut(value equivalent to gas) from market
+3. All member need to claim back their sut according to ct
-3. 1 ct = (#sut - gas)/#ct
+1 ct = (#sut - gas)/#ct
 (Note: gas is eth, so need to covert to sut)

-# admin
+# admin(phase2)
 ## Privilege
-- Manage post/reply: close, re-open
+- Manage post/reply: close, re-open, ban member
-- Approve proposal
+- Manage proposal: close, re-open, ban member, approve
 ## Join and quit
 - Creator is admin if no one has AT
 - Every Sunday(UTC: 00:00) is a period